-8.2.28 Read Unique ID Number (4Bh)
+8.2.38 Read Unique ID Number (4Bh)

-The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each W25Q64FW device.
+The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each W25Q257FV device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
 The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by a four bytes of dummy clocks.
 After which, the 64-bit ID is shifted out on the falling edge of CLK as shown in Figure 42.

 Figure 42.
-Read Unique ID Number Instruction (SPI Mode only)
+Read Unique ID Number Instruction (SPI Mode only) 5 Dummy Bytes are required when the device is operating in 4-Byte Address Mode

-8.2.29 Read JEDEC ID (9Fh)
+8.2.39 Read JEDEC ID (9Fh)

-For compatibility reasons, the W25Q64FW provides several instructions to electronically determine the identity of the device.
+For compatibility reasons, the W25Q257FV provides several instructions to electronically determine the identity of the device.
 The Read JEDEC ID instruction is compatible with the JEDEC standard for SPI compatible serial memories that was adopted in 2003.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "9Fh".
 The JEDEC assigned Manufacturer ID byte for Winbond (EFh) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 43a & 43b.
 For memory type and capacity values refer to Manufacturer and Device Identification table.